dribnet/purvs/README.md

 ### Maeda Clock #2

-I chose to recreate clock #2 from Maeda's 12 clocks as I liked the simplicity and aesthetic of the visual.
-I ellipses to code this clock, changing the colour and weight of the stroke to suit the style of the original.
-To take this further I could experiment with filling certain ellipses with colour, as well as playing with the stroke weight.
-The random or noise function could be useful in achieving this.
+My original geometric clock idea beyond my coding abilities so I have chosen to iterate and develop my second idea which is a clock made from ellipses.
+I have put one of coded my numbers into a function and improved the position of the ellipses so they now perfectly line up when moving around the page, creating more abstract shapes rather than just a number.
+To further develop this I need to code the rest of my geometric numbers.
+I would like to map the fill of the stroke to the seconds/minutes/hours on the clock so there is a gradual shift as time passes.

 TESTING FROM STORAGE